Purchases made through links earn us a small commission, at no extra cost to you.

 Tips for Visiting Bonaventure Cemetery

-- Free guided tours are provided by the Bonaventure Historical Society on the second weekend of each month.
-Saturday tours are at 2:00 pm, Sunday tours at 2:00 pm, 2:30 pm and 3:00 pm.
+Bonaventure Cemetery Tours: Free guided tours are provided by the Bonaventure Historical Society on the second weekend of each month (Saturday and Sunday).
+These tours start at 2:00 pm.
+Confirm current times here.

-- We did the Bonaventure Cemetery Journeys presented by Shannon Scott and highly recommend it.
-Tickets cost $25.00 for adults and $15 for youth (15 and under).
+- We did the Bonaventure Cemetery tour presented by Shannon Scott and highly recommend it.
 The tour takes about 2-2.5 hours.
+Here is where you can book your Bonaventure Cemetery tour with Shannon Scott.
+They are very popular and do sell out.